Neglect

 Accessing support

-Raising a child is not easy, and at times, parents and carers may face challenges beyond their control that mean they need additional support.
+Raising a child is not easy, and in the context of poverty and individual trauma, at times parents and carers may face challenges beyond their control that mean they need additional support.
 Getting it Right for Every Child, the national approach to improving the wellbeing of children and young people in Scotland, highlights how essential it is to support families by making sure that infants, children and young people receive ‘the right help, at the right time, from the right people’.

 Universal public services including health, early years, education and others have a unique role to play in working together with children, young people and families to identify at an early stage if potential help might be needed, and provide or signpost to help and support.